MST Oil supplements are popular in many circles, but what is the evidence for and against using this “healthy fat?”

 Will MCT oil get you into ketosis?

-MCT oil is a precursor to Beta-hydroxybutyrate, a “ketone” or fat molecule the body can use for energy.3 There are two places you can get ketones from – you can eat them in supplement form or you can get them when your body burns its own fat stores.
+MCT oil is a precursor to Beta-hydroxybutyrate, a “ketone” or fat molecule the body can use for energy.
+3 There are two places you can get ketones from – you can eat them in supplement form or you can get them when your body burns its own fat stores.
 Supplemental ketones are known as “exogenous” ketones whereas fat you burn for energy produces “endogenous” ketones.
-MCT oil is one of the best known exogenous ketone sources since your body can use it as a quick source of fat energy.
+MCT oil is popular for those following ketogenic diets and one of the best known exogenous ketone sources since your body can use it as a quick source of fat energy.

 MCT as an Antimicrobial Agent